 - Blind auction: If your supporters would prefer to remain anonymous, invite anyone who wants to bid to register for a unique number.
 Then all they do is write down their bidder number and the amount against the lots.
 You reconcile winners and award prizes.

 - Be organised: Get requests for prizes sent out before other PTAs start asking!
-Set up bid sheets, prepare thank you letters ready to send to donors, and be firm with deadlines.
+Write descriptions or set up bid sheets, prepare thank you letters ready to send to donors, and be firm with deadlines.
 Keep detailed notes for future reference: how much did each prize raise; which prizes received the most bids?

 - State your terms: Explain that winning bids need to be collected and paid for within a certain timeframe, and that the winner of the lot should arrange collection.
 If two people bid the same amount, invite them to submit a sealed bid on a piece of paper - the highest bid wins.
 Where appropriate, include 'use-by' dates.
 Display your terms next to your bidding sheets.